Tory Whanau: 2022 Wellington mayoral election

-First term, 2022-present
+Mayoral term, 2022—2025

 Following the 2022 Wellington local elections, Whanau reduced the number of full council committees on the Wellington City Council from five to three.
 Following a month of negotiations and restructuring, she appointed several Labour and Green councillors as chairs of these three council committees (Rebecca Matthews, Teri O'Neill and Tamatha Paul).
 Whanau did not renew her Green membership when it came up for renewal in November 2022.
 Georgina Campbell from The New Zealand Herald wrote that this was in order to build better relationships with independent councillors without a formal party membership.
 Whanau later reversed this decision and rejoined the Green Party in 2024.

 In November 2023, Whanau reversed her previous opposition to the Wellington City Council selling its 34 percent stake in Wellington Airport to cover the Council's financial deficit.
 On 9 November, Whanau and a majority of councillors voted to consult the public about the plan.
 In addition, Whanau and her fellow councillors voted unanimously to scrap $230 million worth of repairs to Te Ngākau Civic Square and the City to Sea Bridge, and to scrap about $35 million worth of funding for cycleways and footpaths.

 In mid-March 2024, Whanau supported a plan to permit for more housing construction in Wellington by upzoning vast areas of the city.
 She said this would make housing more affordable and lower emissions.

 In April 2024, the Wellington City Council cancelled a NZ$32 million agreement with cinema chain Reading Cinemas to refurbish and earthquake-strengthen its Wellington building, which has been closed since 2019.
 In 2023, Whanau and the Wellington City Council had approved efforts by Council staff to negotiate the NZ$32 million agreement to refurbish and earthquake-strengthen the Wellington cinema.
 Whanau described the outcome as "disappointing, but the right one."